-Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.
+Staff are trained on the delivery of RSHE as part of their induction and it is included in our continuing professional development calendar.

-The Principal will also invite visitors from outside the Academy, such as Academy nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The Principal will also invite visitors from outside the Academy, such as Academy nurses or sexual health professionals, to provide support and training to staff teaching RSHE.

-10. MONITORING AND REVIEW ARRANGEMENTS
+10. ASSESSMENT MONITORING AND REVIEW ARRANGEMENTS

-The delivery of RSE is monitored by SLT members through planning scrutinies, learning walks, book looks and pupil voice activities.
+The delivery of RSHE is monitored by SLT members through planning scrutinies, learning walks, book looks and pupil voice activities.
 Monitoring will drive development in adapting planned learning activities.

-Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems (Insight).
+Pupils' development in RSHE is monitored by class teachers as part of our internal assessment systems (Insight).
 Pupils will have an opportunity to review and reflect on their learning during and after lessons.

-The PSHE Lead/Principal will be responsible for monitoring the implementation and effectiveness of this policy.
-It will be reviewed annually by the Community, Ethos and Mission Committee; or before at any time, if there is new relevant legislation or guidance.
+The PSHE Lead/Principal and LInk Governor will be responsible for monitoring the implementation and effectiveness of this policy.
+It will be reviewed by the Standards and Curriculum Committee; or before at any time, if there is new relevant legislation or guidance.